 If you want a part in a show, you are probably going to have to show the creative team and the society what you can do - in other words, you will have to audition for the part.
 Even those who are incredibly comfortable performing on stage can find auditions really scary, and it's natural to get nervous before an audition.
-As the Sainsbury Singers have just had their auditions for Anything Goes, here are the members' Top Tips for getting through audition night.
+As tonight is audition night for Little Shop of Horrors, here are the members' Top Tips for getting through audition night.

 Support Each Other